simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 ### Edge detection to the rescue

-The brilliant idea came from colleague Frank Striegel (Noser Engineering AG, CH): *needle* and *haystack* have to be *processed* before the image comparison to remove all "ambient noise" (whereever it may come from).
+The brilliant idea came from colleague Frank Striegel (Noser Engineering AG, CH): *needle* and *haystack* have to be *processed* before the image comparison to remove all "ambient noise" (wherever it may come from).

-Based on this prototype I developed a custom keyword which pre-processes both images with the edge detection algorithm from the [skimage framework for Python](scikit-image.org/docs/).
+Based on his prototype, I developed a custom keyword which pre-processes both images with the edge detection algorithm from the <a href="https://scikit-image.org/docs/" target="_blank">skimage framework for Python</a>.
-The comparison is done the on the edge images.
+The comparison is then done the on the resulting images.
 It worked pretty well.

 ## Extending the ImageHorizonLibrary with skimage

 Soon I rejected the idea to write a complete new library for that use case. **IHL** is such a great library and I had implemented a lot of tests with it.
-I simply like it because of its dependencies (Pyautogui, that's all).
-For comparison only: : the [SikuliXLibrary for Robot Framework](https://github.com/rainmanwy/robotframework-SikuliLibrary) requires Java (!) and a "JRobot Remote Server" (!!) in order to translate the Python Keywords into Java commands.
+I simply like it because of its substructure (Pyautogui, that's all).
+For comparison only: the <a href="https://github.com/rainmanwy/robotframework-SikuliLibrary" target="_blank">SikuliXLibrary for Robot Framework</a> requires Java (!) and a "JRobot Remote Server" (!!) in order to translate the Python Keywords into Java commands.

-During the last weeks, [Gautam Ilango](https://github.com/gautamilango) and I intensively worked on an extension of the **ImageHorizonLibrary**.
-It offers the great possibility to use edge detection for image detection in End2End tests.
+During the last weeks, Gautam Ilango and I intensively worked on an extension of the **ImageHorizonLibrary**.
+It offers the great possibility to use edge detection in End2End tests.
 Now we are close to send a **pull request** to Eficode - and we are very curious about their reponse! :-)

 ### Canny edge detection in a nutshell

 You can find a lot of information about the edge detection algorithm in the internet.
-We are using the so-called "**Canny Edge Detection**" algorithm (developed by John Francis Canny in 1986, brilliantly explained [here](https://towardsdatascience.com/canny-edge-detection-step-by-step-in-python-computer-vision-b49c3a2d8123)).
+We are using the so-called "**Canny Edge Detection**" algorithm (developed by John Francis Canny in 1986, brilliantly explained <a href="https://towardsdatascience.com/canny-edge-detection-step-by-step-in-python-computer-vision-b49c3a2d8123" target="_blank">here</a>).
 It consists of those **five steps**:

 1. **Gaussian blur** to reduce noise.
 The `sigma` parameter defines the intensity of the filter.
-2. **Sobel'sche Kantenerkennung**: Bestimmung des Helligkeitsverlaufes in x- und y-Richtung; bestimmung der Peaks durch Ableitung.
+2. **edge detection according to Sobel**: determination of the brightness curve along the x and y axes; determination of peaks by derivation
-3. **non-max-suppression**: garantiert 1px breite Kanten durch Entfernen von nicht relevanten Kanten
+3. **non-max-suppression**: edges of a guaranteed width of 1px by removing irrelevant edges
-4. **Double threshold**: Klassifizierung von Kanten-Pixeln in strong, weak und low candidates
+4. **Double threshold**: classification of egde pixels into strong, weak and low candidates
-5. **Hysterese**: Entfernung von weak candidates, bzw.
-Zuteilung zu benachbarten candidates.
+5. **Hysterese**: removing weak candidates respectively allocating them to adjacent candidates

-The effect of the `sigma` parameter in step 1 on the detected edges is shown on [Wikipedia](https://en.wikipedia.org/wiki/Gaussian_blur#Edge_detection):
+The effect of the `sigma` parameter in step 1 on the detected edges is shown on <a href="https://en.wikipedia.org/wiki/Gaussian_blur#Edge_detection" target="_blank">Wikipedia</a>:

    {{< image src="images/post/ihl-skimage-pr-gaussian.gif" >}}

 ### The strategy "skimage"

 Our extended version of the **IHL** is fully compatible to the existing version.
-Using the "[Strategy](https://refactoring.guru/design-patterns/strategy)" design pattern I was able to make the adaption as less invasive as possible.
+Using the "<a href="https://refactoring.guru/design-patterns/strategy" target="_blank">Strategy</a>" design pattern I was able to make the adaption as less invasive as possible.

 If you import the **IHL** library as usual, nothing changes: